 It’s engaging, so people remember it.
 This, in turn, creates greater brand awareness.

-How effective is this strategy at helping brands meet their goals?
+How effective is gamification strategy at helping brands meet their goals?
 Very effective, according to the gamification marketing results we’ve seen:

 - After using points and badges to gamify their website, Verizon Wireless boosted browsing time by 30% among half their users.